What are Consent Orders?

 The Court encourages families to reach an agreement about issues relating to property and minor children after a family breakdown.
-The Court asks separated couples to read the brochure 'Marriage, Separation and Divorce.'
+The Court recommends that separated or divorced couples read the brochure 'Marriage, Separation and Divorce' before applying for divorce and when seeking Consent Orders through the Courts.

 When to use the Consent Orders Online Application